furkansezer/Furkan-Sezer/README.md

 ### 1.3 Robust Optimization Approach to Information Design
-In this thrust of research, we aim at developing robust information design against uncertainty in system data.
-In robust optimization framework, we have perturbed problem data, but we do not know exactly what is real system data.
-We also have a uncertainty set which gives us an idea regarding how much the real data is perturbed.
-If we solve the perturbed problem directly without considering the perturbation, the signals we designed will not perform as good as if we do it under robust optimization framework.
-In turn, we would have a suboptimal system objective value.
+We consider a setting in which the designer has partial knowledge on agents' utilities.
+We address the uncertainty about player's preferences by formulating a robust information design problem.
+Specifically, we consider ellipsoid perturbations over payoff matrices in linear-quadratic-Gaussian (LQG) games.
+We show that this leads to a tractable robust SDP formulation.
+Using the robust SDP formulation, we obtain analytical conditions for the optimality of no information and full information disclosure.
+The robust convex program is also extended to interval and general convex cone uncertainty sets on the payoff matrices.
+Numerical studies are carried out to identify the relation between the perturbation levels and the optimal information structures.

-**Furkan Sezer**, Ceyhun Eksin, Robust Optimization Approach to Information Design in Linear-Quadratic-Gaussian Games, 2022
+**Furkan Sezer**, Ceyhun Eksin, Robust Optimization Approach to Information Design in Linear-Quadratic-Gaussian Games, 2023

 <img src="diagonal.JPG" alt="drawing" width="1000"/>